-The Makita XSH06PT Cordless Circular Saw Kit is our top pick.
+The Makita XSH06PT Cordless Circular Saw Kit is our second pick.
 It is a powerful and efficient tool perfect for any job.
 Its two LXT batteries provide more power and speed, with 50% more run time than other cordless saws.
 Makita’s electronically controlled BL motor delivers 6,000 RPM for maximum performance, allowing it to cut through wood.

 The saw’s BL brushless motor eliminates carbon brushes, allowing it to run cooler and more efficiently for longer life.
 Automatic speed change technology ensures that the saw always adjusts its cutting speed and torque during cuts, delivering consistent performance each time.
 It allows the saw to make up to 610 crosscuts per charge in 2×4 spf lumber or up to 320 crosscuts in 2×10 spf lumber using two 5.0Ah batteries.

 Battery life can last an entire 8-hour workday or longer

 The DEWALT DCS391B Circular Saw features an optimized rubber over-molded comfort grip, high-strength magnesium shoe, and 0-50 degree bevel capacity.
 The 5150 motor provides ample power to cut through the most rigid materials.
 Plus, they will be able to make more cuts per charge.